Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Experiments

-\textbf{Architecture and Training.} We need to translate the CIFAR-10H classification task into a contrastive task.
-To do this, we consider images to be positive if they are in the same class and negative otherwise.
+\textbf{Architecture and Training.} We translate the CIFAR-10H classification task into a contrastive task by considering images to be positive if they are in the same class and negative otherwise.
 We create training examples $(x, x^+, x^-_1, \dotsc, x^-_M)$ by drawing class labels for each image from its soft class distribution, selecting a random image $x$, an image $x^+$ with the same class label, and $M$ images $x^-_m$ with different class labels.
-On this contrastive data, we train a ResNet-18 \cite{he2016deep} pre-trained on CIFAR-10 \cite{huy_phan_2021_4431043}. $\hat{\mu}(x)$ is the normalized output of a final linear layer.
-Following recent common practice for probabilistic embeddings \cite{kirchhof2022non,scott2021mises,li2021spherical}, we parameterize $\hat{\kappa}(x)$ by the norm of the output.
-We randomly split CIFAR-10H into train, validation, and test sets.
-We train the model for 175 epochs on the train data and select the best epoch by calculating the rank correlation with the crop size on the validation data.
-We choose this metric over annotator entropy because it can be computed synthetically on any dataset without additional supervision.
+On this data, we train a ResNet-18 \cite{he2016deep} pre-trained on CIFAR-10 \cite{huy_phan_2021_4431043} that outputs embeddings $e(x)$.
+We define $\hat{\mu}(x) := e(x)/\lVert e(x)\rVert_2$ and, following common practices for probabilistic embeddings \cite{kirchhof2022non,scott2021mises,li2021spherical}, $\hat{\kappa}(x)$ as $\lVert e(x)\rVert_2$.
+We run a 5-fold cross validation where we train for 175 epochs and select the best epoch via the Rank Corr. with the crop size on validation data.
+We choose this metric over the others because it can be computed on any dataset without additional supervision.
 All details on generating the contrastive data and the hyperparameter search are in the supplementary.